What is Sciatica?

 Lumbar Spinal Stenosis

-It is a condition in which the spinal canal gets narrowed down in the lower region of the back.
-It is a common cause of compression of the sciatic nerve leading to sciatica pain.
+This is a condition in which the spinal canal gets narrowed down in the lower region of the back.
+It is a common cause of compression of the sciatic nerve.
 Pain due to this cause is continuous in most cases.

 Degenerative Disc Disease

-When lower back muscles have a spasm, sciatica pain comes.
-When spasm is settled down, pain is gone away.
-Muscle spasm of the lower back region is an important cause of intermittent sciatica pain.
+When lower back muscles have a spasm, sciatic pain occurs.
+When the spasm is settled down, the pain disappears.
+Muscle spasms of the lower back region are an important cause of intermittent pain of the sciatic nerve.

 Wearing High Heels

-The females who frequently wear high heels are more prone to develop sciatica pain due to disc slippage, back muscles inflammation or spasm.
-Usually, it happens that sciatica pain comes with the wearing of high heels and goes away a few days after putting off the high heeled shoes.
+People who frequently wear high heels are more prone to developing sciatica due to disc slippage, back muscle inflammation or back muscle spasm.
+Usually, it happens that the pain comes with the wearing of high heels and goes away a few days after taking off the high heeled shoes.